 Georges Méliès Short Films (1896-1912)

 Director: George Méliès.
 George Méliès is the great French pioneer of early narrative and special effects-based films.
 These pictures are incredibly ingenious for the time – the cutting room floor plays a key role in the development of each movie as we see Méliès’s chaotic and imaginative world filled with magic and intrigue.
 His world is often disordered and scrambled with characters frantically searching about as objects and people disappear in and out of frame.
-Méliès created hundreds of films in his heyday, and only a small selection survives today, but what has survived is extraordinary.
+Méliès created hundreds of films in his prime, and only a small selection of his corpus survives today, but what has survived is extraordinary.

 Le Voyage dans la Lune (1902)